What are the most common types of childhood cancers?

 Two main types of primary bone cancers occur in children:

 Osteosarcoma is most common in teens, and usually develops in areas where the bone is growing quickly, such as near the ends of the long bones in the legs or arms.
 It often causes bone pain that gets worse at night or with activity.
 It can also cause swelling in the area around the bone.

-Ewing sarcoma is a less common type of bone cancer, which can also cause bone pain.
+Ewing sarcoma is a less common type of bone cancer, which can also cause bone pain and swelling.
 It is most often found in young teens.
-The most common places for it to start are the bones in the pelvis, the chest wall (such as the ribs or shoulder blades), or in the middle of the long leg bones.
+The most common places for it to start are the pelvic (hip) bones, the chest wall (such as the ribs or shoulder blades), or in the middle of the long leg bones.